RH3421/Project-4/README.md

 We used a convolutional neural network (CNN) to developed our diagnostic support tool as they’re good for image classification.
 CNNs are particularly strong when for image classification especially when geared towards color images.

 ## Results
-Our diagnostic support tool achieved 95% recall, meaning that only 1 in 20 cases of actual pneumonia were incorrectly labeled.
+Our diagnostic support tool achieved 100% recall.

 ## Conclusions
 Given recent events, including a global pandemic that frequently resulted in pneumonia for those affected and overwhelmed healthcare resources, having a diagnostic support tool to accelerate diagnosis without adding strain to hospital staff is of enormous value.
 Our diagnostic support tool accurately identifies pediatric pneumonia 100% of the time.
 We think our diagnostic support tool could be particularly valuable in underserviced communities around the world where pediatric radiologists are scarce.